Priyanshu360-cpu/django-ecommerce/README.md

 # Getting Started

-Structure of a django project
+Structure of a django project\n
 TechArt3/

 │